Are the cranes at your site wild?

 How far is the guided walking tour?

-The entire paved trail system through our crane exhibit area, including the Donnelley Family Education Center, is approximately half a mile long.
+The entire paved trail system through our crane exhibit area is approximately a half-mile.
 The walking tour is very slow paced and there are benches, drinking water, and covered seating throughout the site.

 How hilly is your site?